Texas Tech Health El Paso breaks ground on Fox Cancer Center

 The new cancer center is being built near the Paul L. Foster School of Medicine on the Texas Tech Health El Paso campus.
 Once built, the Fox Cancer Center will be the largest cancer and specialty care building project in the Texas Tech University System's history.
 The building is expected to be 350,000 square feet.

-"The Fox Cancer Center will be the first comprehensive cancer center to serve our West Texas region," the spokesperson explained.
+"The Fox Cancer Center will be the first comprehensive cancer center to serve our West Texas region," a school spokesperson explained.
 "Once completed, the center will bring together cancer imaging, treatment, research, clinical trials and preventive outreach programs under one roof."